Computer-Aided-Validation-Laboratory/cryo_probe_mockup/experimental_work_report.md

 One difficulty with the stereo setup was positioning the ring light.
 It was challenging to mititage the effects of overexposure from the light with poor lighting on the sample.
 Therefore, it may be useful to experiment with different lighting scenarios e.g. behind the cameras to see if this can mitigate this issues.

-Stronger light - lower aperture - better depth of field (currently can only acheive aperture 4 with light)
+A more powerful light will be required, as in order to gain better depth of field a smaller aperture will be required which needs better lighting, as mentioned above.

 ### Longer focal length lenses
 One issue with the setup was the challenges in calibration.